Severe Thunderstorm Warning issued for Washington by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Washington by NWS

-Effective: 2021-08-28 16:20:00 EDT Expires: 2021-08-28 17:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Washington The National Weather Service in Sterling Virginia has issued a * Severe Thunderstorm Warning for Northeastern Washington County in north central Maryland * Until 500 PM EDT. * At 420 PM EDT, a severe thunderstorm was located near Fountainhead-Orchard Hills, or near Hagerstown, moving southeast at 15 mph.
+Effective: 2021-08-27 17:11:00 CDT Expires: 2021-08-27 17:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Washington A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 530 PM CDT FOR NORTHERN WASHINGTON COUNTY At 510 PM CDT, a severe thunderstorm was located over West Bend, moving east at 25 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...Damaging winds will cause some trees and large branches to fall.
-This could injure those outdoors, as well as damage homes and vehicles.
-Roadways may become blocked by downed trees.
-Localized power outages are possible.
-Unsecured light objects may become projectiles. * Locations impacted include Hagerstown, Municipal Stadium, Robinwood, Fountainhead-Orchard Hills, Paramount-Long Meadow, Wilson-Conococheague, Williamsport, Long Meadow, Saint James, Halfway, Maugansville, Cavetown, Funkstown, Fairplay, Leitersburg, Chewsville, Ringgold, Middleburg, Warrenton and Bridgeport.
+IMPACT...Hail damage to vehicles is expected.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include West Bend, Jackson, Slinger, Kewaskum, Newburg, Addison, Wayne, Nenno, Fillmore, Boltonville, Allenton, Keowns, Nabob, Saint Lawrence and Kohlsville.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0